 Rotary Club of Dingwall - welcome!
 Please scroll/swipe down through this page to find out more about us, in addition to the pages linked in the menu, top-left.

 A competition for young people between the ages of 7 and 17.
-They are required to produce a portfolio of three photographs on the theme of 'REFLECTIONS'.
+They are required to produce a portfolio of three photographs on the theme of 'The Beauty of Nature'.
+L'.details

 Welcome to the Dingwall Rotary Club website.